reshift/django-flag/README.md

     {% render_flag form of object for flag_type %}

 Renders a form with flag checkboxes for the provided object.
 Override template: 'flag/form.html' for modifying the look.
-It even supports multiple flag types.
+It also supports multiple flag types.

     {% render_flag form of object for flag_type flag_type flag_type %}